AleksandrHovhannisyan/webp/README.md

 ```bash
 webp -q 80 ~/img/
 ```

+This would convert all images under the `~/img/` directory, as well as all images in any nested subdirectories, to WebP.

 **Note**: If you're using WSL on Windows, copy the directory from File Explorer and feed it to the built-in `wslpath` utility: